DRMKC - Disaster Risk Management Knowledge Centre

 In particular, practitioners widely recognise the potential of accessing timely information from citizen-generated data on social media, however, integrating it as supplemental information within traditional information systems of emergency management services is a complex challenge.
 The task force members have been actively engaged in organizing workshops to increase collaborations between researchers and practitioners to identify various challenges and discover solutions, which includes the first inaugural workshop [Lorini et al., 2021] in December 2020.

-3rd Workshop Social Media for Disaster Risk Management: Researchers meet Practitioners
+4th Workshop Social Media for Disaster Risk Management: Researchers meet Practitioners

-During our 1st workshop, "Social Media for Disaster Risk Management: Researchers Meet Practitioners", held in November 2020, practitioners, although widely recognizing the potential value of social media for accessing timely information, outlined some critical challenges for improving its adoption during crises.
+During our 1st Workshop, "Social Media for Disaster Risk Management: Researchers Meet Practitioners", held in November 2020, practitioners, although widely recognizing the potential value of social media for accessing timely information, outlined some critical challenges for improving its adoption during crises.
 These challenges include validating and integrating near real-time information generated on social media with authoritative information and more traditional information systems; and preventing negative impacts from misinformation and disinformation.
 All participants expressed their desire to continue the discussion towards identifying new directions for research and development of systems that can better serve the information needs of emergency managers.

 In the 2nd workshop we engaged more practitioners and learnt how they used user-generated data during crisis.
 We understood their concerns and their doubts.
 However the discussions helped closing more and more the gap between their two worlds with common data frame and procedures.
 We saw an emerging figure among practitioners, pushing for the use of non-authoritative data, caring for their validation and integration into crisis datasets.